 - Immediately cover the pan to infuse the garam masala aroma into the gravy.

-- Bengali Biyebari style delicious doi maach is ready.
-Serve this dish with piping hot white rice, Bengali fried rice, or Basanti Pulao.
+- Bengali Biyebari style delicious doi maach or doi katla is ready.
+Serve this fish curry with piping hot white rice, Bengali fried rice, or Basanti Pulao.

 Pro tips for making Best Bengali Biyebari Style Doi Maach recipe

 Fish weight does matter to make a perfect biyebari style doi maach recipe.
 How heavyweight fish you will use, the taste will be best accordingly.
-At least a minimum weight of 1.8 kg of fresh Katla / Rui (means any Paka Pona) requires for this recipe to get close to biye barir taste.
+At least a minimum weight of 1.8 kg of fresh Katla / Rui (means any Paka Pona maach) requires for this doi fish recipe to get close to biye barir taste.
 As here I used a 2 kg 250 g catla fish.

-Which fish is best to use in this fish curry
+Which fish is best to use in this Doi fish recipe?

-What kind of Yogurt is used in this fish curry
+What kind of Yogurt is used in this Bengali fish curry?

-Try to use fresh yogurt (Indian curd / Bengali tok doi), fresh yogurt is not too tangy.
+Try to use fresh yogurt (Indian curd / Bengali tok doi), fresh yogurt is not too tangy and keeps a balance of taste.
 Whether with thick or light consistency is not countable.

 Why Mustard oil is important for cooking doi maach recipe

-How long to roast the doi maach masala?
+How long to roast the masala for making doi maach?

-Masala needs to roast in oil until oil floats on the roasted masala gravy.
+Masala needs to roast in oil until masala leves oil from its sides.
+Masala floats on the roasted masala gravy alo indicates the masala was roasted well.

-Is sugar mandatory for making Bengali style dahi maachli recipe?
+Is sugar mandatory for making this Bengali-style dahi maachli recipe?

-Must use sugar to balance the tanginess of yogurt not to make it sweet in taste.
+Must use sugar to balance the tanginess of dahi, do not worry sugar does not make the fish or this whole dish sweet in taste.
 2 tsp full sugar I used to balance the tanginess of the yogurt.
 More or less sugar is used according to how sour the yogurt is.

 Role of Tomato in this Bengali doi fish recipe

-Tomato is optional in any fish recipes if cooking with tok doi / curd.
+Tomato is optional in making any fish curry recipe if the fish curry is cooked with tok doi / dahi / curd.
 Tomato just used to enhance the taste & texture as well.
 However, leave it to think of such traditional recipes prepared without tomatoes as a non-abundance of this veggie all through the year.

 What is the right consistency for this doi fish gravy?